First-Turn Intent Clarification Protocol

 Three findings are especially useful for operational conversations:

-1. Structured participation improves decision readiness.
+- Structured participation improves decision readiness.
 Question-prompt list interventions increase question-asking and communication quality in difficult consultations, even when downstream outcome effects vary by context [3].
+That supports asking for the person’s own language before supplying ours.

-2. Plain-language structure reduces interpretation errors.
+- Plain-language structure reduces interpretation errors.
 Public-health guidance emphasizes organizing communication around what the audience needs to know and do, in terms they understand immediately [4].
+That is why the first turn should compress the situation into a few decision variables instead of a long exploratory monologue.

-3. Trust and action depend on usable information flow.
+- Trust and action depend on usable information flow.
 Risk-communication frameworks define effective exchange as timely, understandable, and decision-enabling, with community context treated as a core variable rather than a side note [5].
+NIST’s AI risk guidance adds the modern operational rule: if a system helps generate the first reply, teams still need a visible check that the reply is grounded in the user’s actual objective, constraints, and risk context rather than a generic "best answer" [6].

 Taken together, these findings support a specific operating rule: first-turn communication should surface intent variables before presenting solution detail.